dotnet/AspNetCore.Docs/aspnetcore/razor-components/common/samples/3.x/BlazorSample/README.md

 # Blazor Sample

-This sample illustrates the use of Blazor scenarios described in the Blazor documentation.
+This sample illustrates the use of Razor Components and Blazor scenarios described in the Razor Components and Blazor documentation.